Nuclear Weapon Factsheet and FAQ

-A nuclear weapon is complicated.
+A nuke is complex.
 It’s rocket science and nuclear physics all rolled up into one.
 But we don’t need to be Einstein.
 Check out this nuclear weapon factsheet for what really matters.

 What was the size of the blast range at Hiroshima and Nagasaki?